 The year 2010 began in horrifying fashion with a catastrophic earthquake in Haiti on January 12 that killed hundreds of thousands of people and left over a million homeless.
 Deadly quakes also hit China, Indonesia, Chile and Turkey.
 A typical year sees 16 earthquakes of at least magnitude 7.0.
 But 2010—one of the most seismically violent in decades—saw 22.

-In the United States, the Federal Emergency Management Agency (fema) declared more disasters in 2010 than ever—nearly 2½ times the annual average.
-The “peaceful” years of 23 major disaster declarations in the U.S. look to be over: 2010 saw 81 of them—a major disaster every 4½ days!
-“The term ‘100-year event’ really lost its meaning this year,” said Craig Fugate, head of fema.
+fema declared more disasters in the U.S. in 2010 than ever—nearly 2½ times the annual average.
+The “peaceful” years of 23 major disaster declarations in the U.S. seem to be over: 2010 saw 81 of them—a major disaster every 4½ days!
+“The term ‘100-year event’ really lost its meaning this year,” said Craig Fugate, then head of fema.

 “This was the year the Earth struck back,” wrote the Associated Press.
 More than a quarter million people perished in nature-related disasters—more lives than terrorism claimed in the previous 40 years combined.

-Then on February 22, an exceptionally violent trembler leveled much of Christchurch, New Zealand.
+Then on February 22, an exceptionally violent temblor leveled much of Christchurch, New Zealand.
 Scientists say this severe of a quake strikes an average of once every thousand years.Not even three weeks later, a 9.0 quake hit near Japan, creating a killer tsunami that killed tens of thousands of people and caused a nuclear disaster.
-The geopolitical effects of that tragedy may change Asia permanently.

 A series of tornadoes plowed through the American Midwest in February, killing 13 people and injuring hundreds.
-The following month saw another huge outbreak of tornadoes devastate Midwest states, claiming the lives of 39 people.
+The following month saw another huge outbreak of tornadoes devastate Midwest states, claiming 39 lives.
 In early April, tornadoes and violent storms raged through north Texas, destroying an estimated 650 homes.
 Later in the month, more than 75 tornadoes ripped through the central U.S., killing six people and injuring 29.

 In the Philippines, more than 90 people were killed in floods resulting from monsoon rains.
 Hurricane Isaac left a trail of death and destruction in Haiti and other islands in August.
 In October, Hurricane Sandy killed some 69 people in the Caribbean and went on to do massive damage in New York State and New Jersey.
-The superstorm created an estimated $30-50 billion in total economic damages on the East Coast.
+The superstorm cost between $30 and 50 billion in total economic damages on the East Coast.

 On and on the list goes.
-“Unprecedented” and “record” disasters are happening at a quickening pace.
+“Unprecedented” and “record-breaking” disasters are happening at a quickening pace.
 “History making” events are becoming commonplace!

 We need to be concerned!